 What is your current role?

-I am Federico Tabios Jr, and I’m currently working as a clinical nurse specialist (CNS) in infection prevention and control at Evelina London.
+I am Federico Tabios Jr, and I’m currently working as a matron for infection prevention and control at Evelina London.

 How long have you been in the infection control team?

 Originally from the Philippines, I have been a registered nurse for 28 years (23 years in the UK), and I’ve been working in infection control at Evelina London since September 2017.

 What is infection control and why is it important?

 Although lots of effort is made to keep healthcare environments clean, it is quite challenging to make sure that infections do not spread because children have less developed immune systems than adults.
 The conditions, procedures and treatments that some of our patients have mean they are at higher risk of contracting infections.

 Evelina London has systems in place to protect patients from getting infections while they are being cared for by our teams.
 Infection control measures like washing our hands, using personal protective equipment (PPE) and making sure that all patient environments and shared equipment are cleaned properly help to keep everyone safe.